ZequnZ/python-x-docker-handbook/core/fastapi_redis/README.md

 # Real-time webserver + Redis for venues ranking

-In this chapter, to improve my MLOPs understanding and improve my skill, I build a **real-time web server** for venues ranking.
+In this chapter, to improve my MLOPs understanding and improve my skill, I build a **real-time webserver** for venues ranking.

 Plus I use a **cache** to speed up the data extraction, which is used very often in real work.
 On top of that, I also train a simple ranking model to get the model.
 And a model training pipeline is included as well.

+I choose *FastAPI* as the web framework because it supports concurrency and asynchronous and has built-in validation support with [Pydantic](https://docs.pydantic.dev/latest/).
+Addtionally, an API documentation is generated automatically.

+As for cache, I select *Redis* which is an in-memory data store and support many data types.
+We can use Redis pipelining to reduce the number of response when retrieving much data at once.

 It is great to run this project into two containers using `Docker-compose`, and we can learn a lot about how to define and manage the connect and interaction between them.

 You can see the overall architecture here:
 ![architecture](./asset/architecture.png)

 ## TODO